Surviving Brexit: Permanent Residence

 In the case of long-term residents, i.e. a resident in the UK for more than 5 years, to be considered continuously resident, they must not have been absent for more than 5 consecutive years.

 The December 2017 agreement between the United Kingdom and the European Commission, which specifies how requirements (based on time and manner of residence in the country) will change the determination of the right to stay for European Citizens.

-- Those, as of March 29th 2019, who have been in Great Britain permanently for a minimum of five years will have the right to request Settled Status in order to continue living in the United Kingdom, to access public services and be eligible for British Citizenship.
+- Those who, as of January 31st, 2020, have been in Great Britain permanently for a minimum of five years will have the right to request Settled Statusin order to continue living in the United Kingdom, to access public services and be eligible for British Citizenship.

-- Family members of European citizens who have joined relatives before March 29th 2019 will be applicable for Settled Status once 5 years residency has been completed.
+- Family members of European citizens who joined relatives before January 31st, 2020, will be applicable for Settled Status once 5 years residency has been completed.

-- The children of European citizens born in the United Kingdom after March 29th 2019 will have the right to remain in the UK if the child’s parents have already obtained Settled Status prior to the birth of the child
+- Children of European citizens born in the United Kingdom after January 31st, 2020, will have the right to remain in the UK if the child’s parents have already obtained Settled Statusprior to the birth of the child.

 Brits in Italy